 “The Cage” was the original Star Trek pilot that later became part of the double episode “The Menagerie,” first broadcast in November 1966.
 “The Cage” received the green light in September 1964.
 Months of preparation had gone into it.
 Gene Roddenberry had rewritten the story again and again, obsessing over every detail.
 Production costs were estimated to be in excess of half a million dollars — an extraordinary high amount for a television series pilot at the time, especially for a small studio like Desilu.

-By the time the episode was completed, costs had actually soared to $630,000.
-Roddenberry admitted that it was an “abnormal amount” but argued in The Making of Star Trek (1968):
+By the time the episode was completed, costs had soared to $630,000.
+Roddenberry admitted that it was an “abnormal amount”, but argued in The Making of Star Trek (1968):

 We had to realize that we were building the interior of a spaceship, doing complex opticals of ships in flight and transporter effects and so forth, all props had to be built from scratch, all costumes had to be designed from scratch.
 To be quite honest, I don’t think the “powers that be” at the studio were aware of how much we were spending until after it was spent.
 But we spent it making a good product.

 The network’s executives were less sure.
-When they watched “The Cage” in February 1965, almost ten months after they had first expressed an interest in Star Trek, they rejected it.
+When they watched “The Cage” in February 1965, almost ten months after they had first expressed an interest in Star Trek, they turned it down.

-Not because they didn’t like it, though.
-To the contrary, NBC was impressed with Roddenberry’s work, but they felt the show would go over the heads of most television viewers.
+Not because they didn’t like it.
+To the contrary, NBC was impressed with Roddenberry’s work.
+But they felt the show would go over the heads of most television viewers.
 Star Trek, they argued, was “too cerebral.”

 “Looking back,” Roddenberry recalled in The Making of Star Trek, “they probably felt that I had broken my word.”
-He had pitched Star Trek as a “wagon train to the stars” but “The Cage” lacked much action and adventure.
+He had pitched Star Trek as a “wagon train to the stars”, but “The Cage” was light on action and adventure.

 I had known the only way to sell Star Trek was with an action-adventure plot.
 But I forgot my plan and tried for something proud.